Douglas Chalmers Graduate Scholars Lectureship

 - Two samples of previously completed work.

-Applications will be evaluated on a rolling basis, with deadlines on September 1 and January 1 for the Fall and Spring semesters respectively.
+Applications will be evaluated on a rolling basis.
 Applicants may apply on their own or be nominated by their departments.
 Notification of acceptance status will be in September for presentations in the Fall semester and January for presentations in the Spring semester.

-Please send submissions to the EPIC Graduate Scholars Fellowship by email or post to:
+Please send submissions to the Douglas Chalmers Graduate Scholars Fellowship by email or post to:

 Dr. Daniel Thys